 provides information and support services for knowledge and technology transfer (KTT).
-The Centre creates opportunities and environment to promote knowledge and technology transfer with the goal of increasing competitiveness and attractiveness of Charles University to students, staff, and the public, and to strengthen the "third role" of Charles University; https://cppt.cuni.cz/CPPTNEN-1.html
+The Centre creates opportunities and environment to promote knowledge and technology transfer to increase competitiveness and attractiveness of Charles University to students, staff, and the public, and to strengthen the "third role" of Charles University;

+https://cppt.cuni.cz/CPPTNEN-1.html.